-Sadly, we pretty much drove straight through Belize, but we have promised ourselves we will go back again soon.
+Sadly, we pretty much drove straight through Belize in order to accomplish our bucket list goal.
+We have promised ourselves we will go back again soon.
+Today we’re focused on how to rent a car in Mexico and drive it to Tikal.

-There is a lot to see along the way, so if you have the leisure of time, make sure to plan a few things along the way.
+There is a lot to see along the way, so if you have the leisure of time, make sure to plan a few stops.
 In Mexico, you should stop in Tulum and Bacalar.
-We can’t give much first hand advice
+Both of these cities could take up a few days of your time.
+Belize we could easily give yourself a full week to explore the mainland.
+Give yourself even more time if you want to visit the coastal areas.
+This is where the world-class scuba and snorkeling spots are.

-Taking a car into Guatemala is where it gets tricky.
-You need to pay for a special permit that allows you to take the car across the border.
-You will need photocopies of everything.
-You will need a little patience at the borders.
+Guatemala is where things get a little bit tricky.
+Firstly, you will need to pay for a special permit that allows you to take the car across the border.
+Then, you will need photocopies of everything.
+Finally, you will also need to bring a lot of patience with you to deal with the borders.

 Make sure to get up early on the day you visit Tikal.
 The gates open at 6am.
 If the weather is nice, try to make it for sunrise.
 We stayed in El Remate – 40 minutes from the ruins – which gave us a head start before the larger groups of tourists arrived around 10 or 11am.
 In the morning, we had the ruins pretty much to ourselves.
 Nearby, the town of Flores is a little bit bigger, but it adds about 40 minutes to your drive in the morning.